sturmgeisty/sturmgeisty/README.md

 You may be familiar with my username from various projects created throughout my coding journey which resided in the communities i've been in:

 - creating free and useful addons for projects
-- useful modifications or addons for games such Roblox
+- useful modifications or addons for games such as: Roblox, Minecraft
 - various open-source projects I've released or contributed to

-Throughout my programming experience since 2018-2019, I've taken immense pride in the countless hours dedicated to crafting software that has brought smiles to faces worldwide. 😊
+Throughout my programming experience since 2019-2020, I've taken immense pride in the countless hours dedicated to crafting software that has brought joy to people using it.

-<sub>*If you've had the opportunity to utilize any software I've created, you've greatly influenced my programming journey!*</sub>
+<sub>*If you've had the opportunity to utilize any project I've created, you've probably helped me fix vulnerabilities and I thank you for that!*</sub>

 ### :dart: Current Focus